 Having the cash you need when you need it is important.
 It can keep you out of debt, ensure that your rent is paid, and pay for medical bills.
 When your credit score is good, financial institutions will loan you the money you need at a good rate.
 If your credit history is bad, you may struggle to get the funds you need.
 When people have bad credit, they may turn to pawn shop loans.
 These loans are convenient and don’t require a credit check.

-What are pawn shop loans?
+What are pawn shop loans & how do they work?

 Pawn shops are a great place to pick up used furniture and many people find gems there like a diamond necklace or an antique watch.
 In addition to selling off people’s unwanted goods at a discounted price, pawn shops offer loans.
 You may be able to get a great deal on used goods at a pawn shop, but they aren’t the place you want to go to shop for your next loan.